Tuttotorna/OMNIA/README.md

 However, some runs were highly imbalanced because the tested model produced very few correct answers.

-Therefore these runs show failure detection capability, but are not sufficient as full positive-selectivity proof.
+Therefore these runs show failure detection capability, but they are not sufficient as full positive-selectivity proof.

+---

+Boundary Test V1

+OMNIA includes a boundary test protocol defining what the system must detect and what it must not pretend to detect.

+Document:

+docs/BOUNDARY_TEST_V1.md

+Core distinction:

+structure changes      -> OMNIA may change semantic truth changes -> OMNIA should not change by itself

+This test protects the main boundary:

+structural validity != semantic correctness

 ---